iNethi/access-point-monitoring-system/README.md

 ## How this works
 The UI and database are connected to the prometheus yaml file.
-When this file is changed the prometheus container will reload using the API call ``.
+When this file is changed the prometheus container will reload using the API call `curl -u inethi:iNethi2023# -X POST http://inethi-prometheus:9090/-/reload` `.
 This will reload the yaml file that would have been edited whenever a UI edit occurs.